 Retainer Invoice

 This template includes sections for total charges, retainer application, balance due, and remaining retainer balance.
-Use this when billing clients who have paid retainer fees upfront and you're applying charges against that retainer.
+Use this when billing clients who have paid a retainer upfront, and charges are applied against it.
+It helps track how the retainer is used over time.
+Keep in mind that reporting may differ based on the type of retainer (such as evergreen or security), so ensure your invoice reflects the correct remaining balance format based on your agreement and applicable rules.

 Most importantly, when clients repeatedly ask questions about specific line items, you should add more details to those descriptions.
 Your template should be clear enough that clients can review, approve, and pay without needing to call your firm for clarification.